AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-adobe-analytics-features.md

 >
 >Use the information on this page when answering questions in the [Customer Journey Analytics upgrade checklist](https://gigazelle.github.io/cja-ttv/).

-The following list shows only those features that are included in the [Customer Journey Analytics upgrade checklist](https://gigazelle.github.io/cja-ttv/).
-For a comprehensive list that shows which Adobe Analytics features are supported, partially supported, or not supported in Customer Journey Analytics, see [Customer Journey Analytics feature support](/help/getting-started/aa-vs-cja/cja-aa.md).
+The following list shows only those Adobe Analytics features that require consideration during the upgrade process to Customer Journey Analytics.
+For a comprehensive list that shows which Adobe Analytics features are fully supported, partially supported, or not supported in Customer Journey Analytics, see [Customer Journey Analytics feature support](/help/getting-started/aa-vs-cja/cja-aa.md).

 Consider which of the following Adobe Analytics features you want to continue using when you upgrade to Customer Journey Analytics: